HaydenDekker/finance-cash-flow/README.md

 - (Complete) View - Transaction Classification - Classify transactions to category, frequency, necessity.
 - (In progress) **System Test - Historical Averaging** importing data, then assessing the average over a time.
   Calculate category actuals, calculate forecasts.
 Forecasts depend on expense type.
 Need to produce, Set of all Months in actuals and forecasts.
   List<Category, Map<Month, MonthActual | MonthForcast> two lists.
-MonthForcasts have 3 components, Fixed forcast (summed), Known Variable (summed, Variable (linear inerpollation)
+MonthForcasts have 3 components, Fixed forecast (summed), Known Variable (summed, Variable (linear interpolation)
-- (In Progress) View - Historical Average - Initially a table will do.
-Category (row) by YearMonth (column) and cost is the value.
+- (Complete) - Display actuals - Category (row) by YearMonth (column) and cost is the value.
 Display historical averages, filtered by category.
 Graph should be cost by month.
+- Display total monthly spend across all categories
+- Display total monthly income
+- Display monthly net position
+- (In Progress) View - Historical Average - Initially a table will do.
 Stacked Bar chart for individual categories, line chart for total expense.

 ## Future Goals